mykels/node-seed/README.md

 ## Highlights
 * Typescript integration.
-* Server with Live Restart using nodemon.
+* Live Restart using nodemon.
-* Unit Testing with Jest.
+* Unit Testing using Jest.
 * Logging using winston
 * tslint integration using airbnb preset

 ## Getting Started
 1. `$ npm install`
 4. `$ npm start`
 5. Go to: `http://localhost:3000`.
 Your express server runs on port `3000` by default.